nlam1170/engine/README.md

 ```

 ## Error Handling
-While in a large project, it may be beneficial to use custom error types, I found the build in crate and std error types sufficient for my use.
+While in a large project, it may be beneficial to use custom error types, I found the built in crate and std error types sufficient for my use.
 Possible reasons for errors include:
 ```
 - Passing in an unvalid input file
 - Input file exists in wrong directory